malwarebo/memcachex/README.md

 ## Getting Started

+## Note: This was tested on MacOS only.

 ### Prerequisites

 Before using Memcachex, you need to have the libmemcached library installed on your system.
 Make sure you have the following prerequisites: